paulcaseys/axure-boilerplate/README.md

 `/Applications/Axure RP Pro 6.5.app/Contents/Resources/`
 3. copy and paste the new `resources` folder to the axure settings

+Now when you generate a prototype, it will generate custom javascript and css.

 ## Icons
 --------------
 Icon font-faces are included in the css, so icons will appear in the client's browser.